-If we are unable to delist the ordinary shares of TxCell from the Euronext Paris and acquire 100% of the equity interests of TxCell, our business, financial condition and results of operations could be adversely affected.
+If we are unable to acquire 100% of the equity interests of TxCell, our business, financial condition and results of operations could be adversely affected.

-Although we completed the TxCell Acquisition, we currently own approximately 80% of the share capital and voting rights of TxCell.
-For so long as we continue to own less than 95% of the share capital and voting rights of TxCell, we will not be able to delist the ordinary shares of TxCell from the Euronext Paris, and we may not be able to acquire the remaining ordinary shares of TxCell for some period of time, if ever.
-Maintaining the listing of the ordinary shares on the Euronext Paris will result in additional expenditures, which could have an adverse effect on our financial condition and results of operations.
-In addition, until such time, if ever, that we acquire 100% of the equity interests of TxCell, we will need to consider the rights of, and duties owed to, the minority shareholders of TxCell under French law when making future decisions that might impact TxCell, its business or its operations, which could adversely affect our business and our ability to realize the anticipated benefits of the TxCell Acquisition.
+Although we completed the TxCell Acquisition, we may not be able to acquire the remaining ordinary shares of TxCell for some period of time, if ever.
+As of February 15, 2019, we have acquired a total of 25,047,671 ordinary shares of TxCell, representing approximately 98.2% of the outstanding share capital and voting rights of TxCell.
+Until such time, if ever, that we acquire 100% of the equity interests of TxCell, we will need to consider the rights of, and duties owed to, the minority shareholders of TxCell under French law when making future decisions that might impact TxCell, its business or its operations, which could adversely affect our business and our ability to realize the anticipated benefits of the TxCell Acquisition.